Soumyo2121/Spectral-Gap-Analysis-of-Quantum-Walk-Optimization-Algorithm-under-Different-Graph-Laplacians/README.md

 	•	Project by Soumyojyoti Dutta, M.Tech in Quantum Technology, IIT Jodhpur.
 	•	Supervised by Dr. Jason Pye, Postdoc researcher at Stockholm University

-⸻

-👉 I kept it general since I don’t know the exact filenames of your Python scripts.
-Do you want me to look inside your uploaded code files and make the README reference the exact script names/functions?